-Hallandale Central Park, LLC is requesting Major Development Plan approval, Variances, and Redevelopment Area Modifications (RAMs) to build Hallandale Central Park, an 8-story mixed-use project consisting of 90 residential units, 812 square feet of commercial space, and associated amenities at the property located at 113-121 SE 5 Street.
+Hallandale Central Park, LLC is requesting Major Development Plan approval, along with Variances, and Redevelopment Area Modifications (RAMs), for the construction of Hallandale Central Park, an 8-story mixed-use development consisting of 90 multi-family residential units, 812 square feet of commercial space, and associated amenities.
+The project is proposed for the property located at 113-121 SE 5 Street.